safespring/web/content/en/services/case/scilifelab.md

 sidebarimage: "scilifelab.svg"
 saas: ""
 sidebarwhitepaper: ""
-aliases:
 toc: "In this article"
 service: "Safespring Private Cloud"
 ---

 ##

 {{< ingress >}}
 Safespring delivers a cloud-based VM and storage service to SciLifeLab, Sweden's largest national research infrastructure for life sciences.
 {{< /ingress >}}

 Safespring's virtual machines and storage can be automated through APIs, providing SciLifeLab with the flexibility to adjust resources as needed and optimize costs and performance in real time.